 Q. How do I submit an FOI request?

-A. - An FOI request must be in writing (either by letter or in the case of personal requests, e-mail).
+A. - An FOI request must be in writing either by letter or e-mail (from today 12th March, it is advisable to submit requests via email as preference due to the Covid 19 shutdown announced by the government).
 It should state that the information is being requested under the FOI Act be addressed to the Freedom of Information Officer, address details below.

 - According to the FOI Act 2014 a requestor should state that the information requested is sought under the Freedom of Information Acts 2014.